sgolovine/obsidian-git-sync-test/Mobile Note!!.md

-Ok so this time we are adding a note on mobile
+Ok so this time we are adding a note on mobile.
+Hello world

+This is another change!!!!